bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:16 PM CT, April 17</p>
+<p class="updated_time"> Latest data: 08:38 PM CT, April 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 81°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 18° *colder* than today.
+Tomorrow is expected to be 19° *colder* than today.

 Currently:

 - 75°
-- Possible Drizzle
+- Drizzle and Breezy
-- 68% humidity
+- 67% humidity
-- 13 mph wind
+- 17 mph wind
-- 88% cloud cover
+- 73% cloud cover
 - 46 AQI 🟩
-- 1.32 inches of rain expected in the next 48 hours
+- 1.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>